 1) Most of the folks in this area who used to commute routinely to New York... don't have to any more.
 Remote work means that several days of the week spending is now here, not there.

-2) When you live here, you are withing 100 miles of 1 out of every 10 people who live in the United States.
+2) When you live here, you are within 100 miles of 1 out of every 10 people who live in the United States.
 Which means that Amazon, Wayfair, UPS, FedEx and more employ a ton of people, and it's good for an area when there's a lot of employment.

 3) Many of the world's pharmaceutical companies have a strong presence in the area.
 Something about New Jersey being a much better place to do your business than, say, Europe about 100 years ago.
 And the pandemic didn't exactly harm Big Pharma.